kanidm/kanidm/kanidm_book/src/choosing_a_domain_name.md

 you may leak credentials or other cookies to these domains.
 TLS in a majority of cases can and will protect you from such leaks however, but it should not always be relied upon as a sole line of defence.

-Failure to use a unique domain you own, may allow DNS hijacking or other credential leaks when you are *not* on your own network.
+Failure to use a unique domain you own, may allow DNS hijacking or other credential leaks in some circumstances.

 ### Subdomains